ZanzyTHEbar/EasyNetworkManager-Docs/vitepress/docs/src/pages/library_guide/mdns.md

 ## Prerequisites `Bonjour`

-`Bonjour` is required to use the `mDNS` protocol _for windows and mac only_.
+`Bonjour` is required to use the `mDNS` protocol _for windows 10 and mac only_.
 If you are using Windows, you can download Bonjour from [here](https://support.apple.com/kb/DL999?locale=en_US).
 If you are using macOS, Bonjour is already installed.

+If you are using windows 11, you should already have mdns features.

-You can also get the fully tested Bonjour package from us [here](https://github.com/RedHawk989/EyeTrackVR/tree/GUI/GUI/assets/3rdParty) (for Windows only).
+You can also get the fully tested Bonjour package from us [here](https://github.com/EyeTrackVR/SolidGUI/GUI/assets/3rdParty) (for Windows only).

 ## Troubleshooting